ucamrc/grasshopper-puppet/README-ssl.md

 be configured to listen on BOTH http (port 80) and https (port 443); this applies to all the hosts.
 For convenience, the Apache configuration for the http server simply redirects to the equivalent URL on https.
-Note that in a multi-tenant situation, this will not work out-of-the-box, since these scripts only fully support a single tenant; the redirect will go to the tenant hostname specified in the configuration file.
+Note that in a multi-tenant situation, this will not work out-of-the-box, since these scripts only provide partial support for more than one tenant; the redirect will go to the tenant hostname specified in the configuration file.